Nosto/wiki-docs/apis/frontend/oss/web-components/README.md

 | `n-price`      | Price for SKU option which will be applied to NostoProduct wrapper on click |
 | `n-list-price` | List price for SKU option which will be applied to NostoProduct wrapper price on click |

 Disabled options that are not available due to selections in other groups are marked with the `disabled` attribute and unavailable options that are Out of stock are marked with the `unavailable` attribute.
-Both should be styled distinctly.
+Both should be styled distinctively.

 ### `NostoSwiper`